tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 Usage
 --

-The `Dataset` abstraction represents a sequence of elements, where each element in the sequence is a collection (`List`) of tensors (or, "components").

 The `Dataset` class represents a sequence of elements which can be iterated over and transformed.
 Each element is a list of "output" operands, represented by the type `List<Output<?>>`.